221-bashar/assembler-c-project/README.md

 # Assembler Project in C

 ## 📌 Overview
-This project is an **assembler written in C**, developed as part of a university course.
+This project is an **assembler written in C, developed as part of a university course.
 The assembler reads assembly source files (`.as`) and produces the corresponding machine code and supporting output files.
 It implements a **two-pass process** (first pass & second pass) for symbol resolution and code generation.

 ## 🛠 Features
 - Pre-assembler stage (macro handling and preprocessing).